-This recipe makes about 25 – 30 large meatballs, so you can pop those that you don’t serve in the freezer to use later for either more meatball sandwiches or with pasta and marinara sauce.
+This recipe makes about 25 – 30 large meatballs, so you can pop some in the freezer to use later for either more meatball sandwiches or with pasta and marinara sauce.
 Perfect for those busy nights or for last minute guests who you’ve just invited over for dinner!

 Here’s what is being said about this meatball sandwich on Instagram: Laura mentioned: “Man, have I got a sandwich for you guys!
 Cheesy Italian Meatball Sandwiches from @italianbellavita will literally make all of your dreams come true!”

-Here is Laura and her husband, Ian’s endorsement of our cheesy Italian meatball sandwich on her blog, The Fancy Napkinss:
+Laura and her husband, Ian’s endorsement of our cheesy Italian meatball sandwich on her blog, The Fancy Napkins states:

 Because I didn’t actually make these Cheesy Italian Meatball Sandwiches myself (my husband, Ian has made it twice), I can’t really give you a play by play.
 However, when I asked Ian if he just followed the instructions and whether or not he had to change anything, he said: “Yeah, I’m pretty sure I followed all of the instructions exactly.”

 So there you have it folks, super easy – just follow the directions.